Temporary Hair Loss: Causes and Treatments

 Temporary Hair Loss Signs & Symptoms

-If you’re losing hair due to telogen effluvium (a common cause of temporary hair loss), you may notice the following symptoms:
+If you’re losing hair due to telogen effluvium (a common cause of temporary hair loss), you may notice:

 Excessive hair shedding.
 While it’s normal to shed between 50 and 100 hairs per day, people with telogen effluvium often shed much more hair than this.
-You may find hairs on your pillowcase, bedsheets and in your shower drain in excessive numbers.
+You may find hairs on your pillowcase and bedsheets and in your shower drain in excessive numbers.

 Diffuse hair loss.
-Unlike male pattern baldness, which typically causes a bald patch at the crown or receding hairline, telogen effluvium usually affects your entire scalp, giving your hair a thin appearance and making your scalp more visible than normal, or even resulting in complete baldness.
+Unlike male pattern baldness, which typically causes a bald patch at the crown of the head or a receding hairline, telogen effluvium usually affects your entire scalp — leading to thinning hair and making your scalp more visible than normal.

 Other forms of temporary hair loss can cause different symptoms.
 For example, alopecia areata often causes small, oval-shaped patches of hair loss to develop on your scalp and other parts of your body.